distrustCaution/integrated-security-example/README.md

 > "Give me a lever long enough and a fulcrum on which to place it, and I shall *hack the planet*"

 - Hackimedes

+Wait, that's me -- I'm so great!
+And you're so great too for learning the way of hackido.
+Alright, let's get hacking

 ### Benefits of integrated security testing